Workers' Compensation Attorney Protecting Workers' Rights Since 1978

 East Brunswick Workers’ Compensation Lawyer

-Defending Your Rights as an Employee
+Defending Your Rights as an Employee in East Brunswick

 A job-related injury can leave you struggling to survive, unable to work and earn a living.
 The New Jersey workers’ compensation system is a “no-fault” insurance program that provides benefits to employees who suffer a job-related injury or illness.